mahyaj98/text-generation-ai/README.md

 Also, there is an image captioning model, based on LSTM and VGG.

-All instructions, results, and documentation is available in respective folders (in persian).
+All instructions, results, and documentation are available in respective folders (in persian).